|

 SS TUGGERAH

 At 48 metres, this is only for the experienced deep diver.
 The "Tug" is always covered in nannygai as well as carpeted with wobbegongs.
-Lying on its port side, the wreck itself is still very in good condition after almost 75 years down.
+Lying on its port side, the wreck itself is still very in good condition after well over 100 years down.
 The rear section is in one piece with the twin boilers, engine, prop, rudder, funnel all in place.
 Affected by current on many days, care must be taken.
 Often gets visibility of more than 30 metres.

 SS UNDOLA